 Any questions regarding these basic SEO tips & best practices?

-Hopefully this basic SEO best practices list for bloggers is helpful for you guys.
+Hopefully, these basic SEO blog tips are helpful enough for you guys.
 If you have any questions, please do not hesitate to comment below.
-Also, if you’re interested in learning more about your site’s current SEO performance you can reach out to us direction at Info@InfluencerSEO.com or request a free SEO evaluation.
+Also, if you’re interested in learning more about your site’s current SEO performance you can reach out to us directly at Info@InfluencerSEO.com or request a free SEO evaluation.
 We are here and happy to help!